Section 6.04 - Reference Brief

 Model your FedRAMP investment

-Use the cost calculator for traditional authorization estimates, or the ROI calculator to model whether the investment makes financial sense for your organization.
+Use the cost worksheet for traditional estimates, or the ROI calculator to model whether the investment makes financial sense for your organization.